Browse Items (104 total)

 This is the view from Pikilis Street, looking at an angle towards the agora.
 The north stoa rooms are in the foreground.
 The peristyle, which nearly all Greco-Roman libraries had, allowed visitors to use natural light to read the…

-View of the Library of Pantainos from the agora.
+Model of the Library of Pantainos.

 Two photographs.
 One several models of the Athenian agora in the Stoa of Attalos.
 This model of the Library of Pantainos is taken from two directions.